Great Crested Newt Survey: Protected Species Surveys

 Great Crested Newt District Licensing Scheme

-Many planning authorities now offer district-wide licensing schemes which allows developers to make a conservation payment to cover the restoration or creation of ponds in locations away from the development site.
-This scheme is an easier and more efficient method of applying for a a great crested newt mitigation license and means that developers are not required to carry out their own great crested newt surveys or mitigation work.
-In some cases eDNA surveys will be required to determine GCN presence/ absence and confirm eligibility for the scheme.
+This scheme is an easier and more efficient method of applying for a great crested newt mitigation license and means that developers are not required to carry out their own great crested newt surveys or mitigation work.
+In some cases, eDNA surveys will be required to determine great crested newt presence/ absence and confirm eligibility for the scheme.

 How Can Collington Winter Assist?

-Laboratory turnaround on eDNA samples is typically 10 working days, but can be expedited under a FastTrack scheme where necessary.
+Laboratory turnaround on eDNA samples is typically 10 working days but can be expedited under a FastTrack scheme where necessary.

 If great crested newts are discovered on a proposed development site, we can also assist by carrying out mitigation and compensation methods.

-Our Ecology Director, Olivia Collington, holds a Natural England Great Crested Newt licence, and has worked with protected species across the UK, undertaking field surveys and writing scientific, reports for submission at planning.
+Our Ecology Director, Olivia Collington, holds a Natural England Great Crested Newt licence and has worked with protected species across the UK, undertaking field surveys and writing scientific reports for submission at planning.

 We adopt a pragmatic approach to all sites, working with clients to find solutions and develop relationships.
 With current offices located in Greater Manchester and Dumfries, the team are well served to work nationwide.
 Over the years, we have built strong relationships with key stakeholders across the UK.